Swan Thong

 "Swan Thong" is the fourteenth episode and final episode of the fifth season and 82nd overall of the American science fiction television series Legends of Tomorrow, revolving around the eponymous team of superheroes and their time travelling adventures.
 It is set in the Arrowverse, sharing continuity with the other television series of the universe.
 The episode was written by showrunner Keto Shimizu and Morgan Faust; it was directed by Kevin Mock.
 It first premiered on The CW on June 2, 2020, to an audience of 725 thousand live viewers with an additional 530 thousand DVR viewers.
-"Swan Thong" was praised by critics, particularly the departure of Richardson-Sellers in the closing moments.

-Maisie Richardson-Sellers, stars as Charlie, she is joined by principal cast members, Caity Lotz, Jes Macallan, Nick Zano, Dominic Purcell, Amy Louise Pemberton, Matt Ryan and Tala Ashe.
+"Swan Thong" features the Legends restoring the original timeline and defeating the Fates.
+It was praised by critics, particularly the departure of Maisie Richardson-Sellers as Charlie in the closing moments.
 The episode features a cameo by rapper Sisqó who performs his 2000 single, "Thong Song".

 Plot

-After infiltrating the Fates' temple, (Note: As depicted in, "The One Where We're Trapped on TV") Sara Lance kills Atropos by throwing her into the Loom of Fate, destroying it.
-As a result, Sara loses her powers and regains her sight.
-Traveling four months into the future, the Legends find Lachesis rebuilt the Loom as a smartwatch app and imprisoned Charlie in The Museum of Bad Ideas, who has been convinced that everything wrong with humanity is her fault.
-Freeing her and taking her back to the ship, the Legends find that the Loom really is destroyed and Lachesis is using Gideon as a cover.
-Lita helps Charlie see good can come from chaos and inspires her to join the Legends in shutting down Lachesis' app and killing the final Encores at the museum.
+After reality has been altered, (Note: As depicted in "The One Where We're Trapped on TV") Charlie leaves the Legends and rules with her sisters Atropos and Lachesis, albeit with regret.
+After the Legends, along with an alternate version of Zari Tarazi, infiltrate the Fates' temple, Sara Lance kills Atropos by throwing her into the Loom of Fate, destroying it in the process.
+As a result, Atropos' alterations to the timeline are undone and Sara regains her sight.
+The Legends then flee Lachesis, using the Waverider to travel four months into the future.
+However, they discover Lachesis rebuilt the Loom as a smartwatch app and imprisoned Charlie in The Museum of Bad Ideas.
+Charlie has been convinced that everything wrong with humanity is her fault.
+They free Charlie and return to the Waverider.
+Freeing her and taking her back to the Waverider, there they learn the Loom really is destroyed and Lachesis is using both the app and the AI Gideon as a cover.
+Mick Rory and his daughter Lita help inspires Charlie to rejoin the Legends.
+With Charlie's help, they shut down Lachesis' app and kill the final Encores at the museum.
 Realizing Lachesis is human without the Loom, Charlie forgives her and tells her to live the one life she has.
-The previous timeline's Zari realizes her presence is slowly killing Behrad, so she returns to the totem.
-Returning to 1970s London and her band, Charlie also leaves the team.
-Astra begins her second chance at life by moving in with Constantine and giving him his soul coin back.
+Zari Tomaz realizes her presence is causing a paradox which is slowly killing her brother Behrad, so she departs.
+Astra Logue, now freed from the influence of the Fates, moves in with John Constantine.
+After the Legends return to 1970s London, Charlie departs the team to live a more peaceful life.
 Unbeknownst to the team, Sara is abducted by aliens.